 The fact is that all of the great original tai chi masters studied kung fu directly or studied martial arts and fighting indirectly as part of their military training.
 Choosing between kung fu vs tai chi is a modern decision and largely based on our interests and what is available in our community.
 If you have the opportunity to learn both an external and internal art, I don’t believe their is a better combination.
 You get the physical fitness, a way to heal, and the mental and emotional wellness.

 A Comparison Chart of Kung Fu vs Tai Chi

 |Community / Socialization||7||7|

 Choosing Between Tai Chi and Other Martial Arts

 This is one of a series of articles covering the similarities and difference between tai chi and other martial arts.
+You can use these articles to compare arts like the difference between kung fu and karate.
 We all have very different personalities and luckily there is a martial art for everyone.
 What is important is that more people on the planet are pursuing fitness that is functional and addressing their external and internal development.
 Whatever you choice and where ever you are in life, we all benefit by having more people improve themselves and interact with a like-minded community.
 Check out how all the major martial arts compare to tai chi be clicking on the headings.

 |Consideration||Tai Chi||Kung Fu||Wing Chun||Krav Maga||Muay Thai||MMA||Aikido||BJJ||Karate||Taekwondo|